tibordome/cosmic_profiles/docs/source/shape_estimation/index.rst

 For Gadget-style HDF5 snapshot outputs one can calculate the velocity dispersion tensor eigenaxes by calling::

-    cshapes.calcGlobalVelShapesDM()
+    cprofiles.calcGlobalVelShapesDM()

-for global velocity shapes or ``cshapes.calcLocalVelShapesDM()`` for local velocity shapes.
+for global velocity shapes or ``cprofiles.calcLocalVelShapesDM()`` for local velocity shapes.
 In that case, additional output will be added to ``CAT_DEST``, reflecting the velocity-related morphological information:

 * ``d_global_vdm_x.txt`` (``x`` being the snap string ``SNAP``) of shape (:math:`N_{\text{pass}}`,): ellipsoidal radii
 * ``q_global_vdm_x.txt`` of shape (:math:`N_{\text{pass}}`,): q shape parameter